intel/workload-services-framework/README.md

 ### Introduction

-This is the **Workload Services Framework** repository.
+Welcome to the  **Workload Services Framework** repository.
 The repository contains a set of workloads optimized for Intel(R) Xeon(R) platforms.
-See the list of supported workloads under the [workload](workload) directory.
+You can find the list of supported workloads in the [workload](workload) directory.

 ### Prerequisite

+Before you begin, ensure the following:

-- Sync your system date/time.
-This is required by any credential authorization.
+- Sync your system date and time.
+This is required for any credential authorization.
 - If you are behind a corporate firewall, please setup `http_proxy`, `https_proxy` and `no_proxy` in `/etc/environment`, and source the settings into the current shell environment.
 - Run the [`setup-dev.sh`](doc/user-guide/preparing-infrastructure/setup-wsf.md#setup-devsh) script to setup the development host for workload development and evaluation.
-See [Cloud and On-Premises Setup](doc/user-guide/preparing-infrastructure/setup-wsf.md) for additional SUT setup.
-SUT stands for System Under Test, or workload test machines.
+Refer to [Cloud and On-Premises Setup](doc/user-guide/preparing-infrastructure/setup-wsf.md) for additional SUT setup.
+SUT stands for `System Under Test`, or `workload test machines`.

 ### Evaluate Workload